 We do not believe that any of the recently issued accounting pronouncements will have a material effect on the Company's consolidated financial statements.
+See Note 6 to the accompanying condensed consolidated financial statements.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk.